-Pour in the bone broth, and scrape the bottom of the pan using a wooden spoon.
-We’re going to use this to deglaze the pan, so keep the heat on as the liquid bubbles.
+Pour in the broth, and scrape the bottom of the pan using a wooden spoon.
+This will deglaze the pan, so keep the heat on as the liquid bubbles.
 We’ll cook it for 5-10 minutes, or until the liquid has reduced by half.

 Next, squeeze in the lemon juice.

-Add the chicken thighs back into the pan, skin-side up so it can get nice and crispy in the oven.
-Don’t forget to pour in any juices the chicken thighs have released on the plate because that’s flavor.
-Turn off the heat from the stovetop, too.
+Place the chicken skin side up in the pan, so it can get nice and crispy.
+Don’t forget to pour in any juices the chicken thighs have released on the plate.
+That’s flavor!

 Measure in the cranberries and thyme.
 Stir some of ‘em into the juices so they’re not just on top of the thighs.

 Transfer your cast iron skillet to the preheated oven.
-(Please note that if you’re using a different kind of pan, it might not be oven-safe.
-If that’s the case, you need to transfer everything from the pan into a baking dish before it goes into the oven.)
+(Make sure your pan is oven-safe.
+If it’s not, transfer everything from the pan into a baking dish before it goes into the oven.)

 When the thighs reach temperature, remove them from the oven.
-Serve ‘em with your favorite side dishes!
+Serve with your favorite side dishes!